Caput Succedaneum in a Newborn

 Caput succedaneum is swelling and bumps on a baby’s head.
 (Caused by pressure during delivery.)
 Sometimes this is unavoidable.
 But sometimes it’s caused by negligence and leads to medical malpractice lawsuits.

-How long does Caput Succedaneum take to resolve?
+How long does caput succedaneum take to resolve?

 Caput succedaneum usually doesn’t take very long to resolve.
 It shouldn’t take much longer than a couple of days after the delivery.
 And usually without any need for intervention.
 Cephalohematoma is similar, but potentially longer (it can take a few weeks).